Finding Court Records in Rhode Island

 Juvenile cases heard by Family Courts include juvenile delinquency, child neglect, child abuse and adoptions of minors.

 Criminal cases heard by Family Courts include abandonment, desertion, neglect, threats against immediate family members and contributing to the delinquency of a minor.

 Family Courts have some jurisdiction over certain administrative agency appeals, including certain income tax setoffs and interception of assets for past due child support.
 Family Courts also handle civil cases involving the regulation of child care providers and child placing agencies.

-Family Courts may have specialized court divisions to handle certain types of cases more efficiently or provide alternatives to the regular adversarial system.
-These specialized divisions may include Domestic Violence Court, Family Treatment Drug Court, Juvenile Drug Court, Re-entry Court and Truancy Court.
+Family Courts may have specialized court programs to handle certain types of cases more efficiently or provide alternatives to the regular adversarial system.
+These specialized programs may include Domestic Violence Court, Family Treatment Drug Court, Juvenile Drug Court, Re-entry Court and Truancy Court.

 Rhode Island Probate CourtsProbate Courts have jurisdiction over probate matters, including the probate of wills, administration of estates, guardianships, conservatorships, certain matters related to certain trusts, adoptions of adults and name changes.
 Probate Court has some jurisdiction over equity claims related to probate matters.